Kuba1842/TeamSpeak3-administration/README.md

 - You can use a TeamSpeak 3 Server Query console from administration

 ## Bugs
-If you find a bug in the TeamSpeak3-administration, write <a href="https://github.com/KyBLKuBA/teamspeak3-administration/issues">here</a>
+If you find a bug in the TeamSpeak3-administration, write <a href="https://github.com/Kuba1842/teamspeak3-administration/issues">here</a>

 ## Developer
-TeamSpeak3-administration is developed by Kuba KobÃ­k ("KyBLKuBA")
+TeamSpeak3-administration is developed by Jakub Kobík ("Kuba1842")

 ## Copyright
-Copyright 2018 Kuba KobÃ­k.
+Copyright 2018-2021 Jakub Kobík.
 Code released under the Apache 2.0 license.

 ![alt text](https://ctrlv.cz/shots/2018/07/30/uF5S.png)